iKalin/IDM-Data-Flow/README.md

 let integrator = AmazingIntegrator(dataProvider: DataProvider2() >>>> DataProvider1())
 ```

-* **Group Data Provider**: Create a Sequence Data Provider if you want to request data from many sources and combine all output when all requests finished (All requests is asynchronous).
+* **Group Data Provider**: Create a Group Data Provider if you want to request data from many sources and combine all outputs when all requests finished (All requests is asynchronous).
 Output of Group provider is a tuple data of all outputs from sub-providers.
 Using operator `>><<` to create Group provider:
 ```swift
 let integrator2 = AmazingIntegrator(dataProvider: DataProvider1() >><< DataProvider2())
 ```